 - Yes, the ticket is expensive.
 But in addition to semi-unlimited train travel, you are also paying for speed, comfort, and convenience.
 Especially if you take the Shinkansen, as you will get around the country quickly and comfortably.
 That’s something you just won’t be able to do on long, cramped bus rides.

 - Yes, there are regional discount tickets, but it can be hard to find information on these, especially outside Japan.
 The Japan Rail Pass means you don’t have to worry about tracking down all the different discount passes.
 Instead you can just focus on enjoying your trip.

 - You can potentially save a lot of money if you plan your trip well.
-Here’s the link to the Japan Rail Pass website, and another comprehensive post about the Japan Rail Pass.
+Here’s the link to the Japan Rail Pass website.

 And there you have it.